 "Support from a bra will assist the surrounding muscles in your body to create good posture and better blood circulation."

 It's also about feeling your best too

 "Wearing a good fitting bra is essential not only to support your breasts but also to maintain your well being.
-And that’s essential whether you are at home or outside.
-Get up in the mornings at the same time as you would normally, and get ready as if you were going to work," Sandra said.
+And that’s essential whether you are at home or outside," said Sandra.

 "Most women don’t realise how heavy their bust is (anything between about 500g for B/C cups, to 2+ kg for G+ cup).
 They need to be supported.
 You may also find that not wearing a bra will worsen back, shoulders or neck pains and give you headaches…these are all things we could do without right now!"